vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 7. Viśveśvara.
 The writers directly influenced by Abhinava.

-(I.) KșEMENDRA.
+(I.) KṣEMENDRA.

-Is he identical with Kșemarāja ?
+Is he identical with Kṣemarāja ?
 The only reason for identifying the one with the other is probably a scribal mistake which gives the name of Ksemendra instead of that of Kṣemarāja in the colophons of the Spanda Sandoha and the Spanda Nirnaya.
-These works have now been published and their colophons have the name of the latter (Kșemarāja) and not that of the former.
+These works have now been published and their colophons have the name of the latter (Kṣemarāja) and not that of the former.
 The colophon of the Spanda Nirnaya, for instance, reads as follows:

 "Krtiḥ śrī Pratyabhijñākāra praśisya Mahāmāheśvarā